Camicardenasp/videoclub-front/README.md

 # DESCRIPTION MoviesList

+Authors: Camilo Cárdenas
+         Alisson Álvarez

-A simple and easy-to-use movies list application that helps you organize films and and keep track of them.
+A simple and easy-to-use movies list application that helps you organize films and keep track of them.

 Features